Functional Behaviour Assessment and BehaviourTeacher and behaviour specialist observing a pupil using a visual schedule in a primary classroom

 The research literature on FBA and BIP implementation identifies several recurring failures.
 Understanding them helps you avoid them.

 Treating behaviour as willful.
 The most persistent error in school-based behaviour management is interpreting challenging behaviour as a deliberate choice made by a student who knows better and refuses to comply.
-Cooper, Heron, and Heward (2020) are clear on this point: behaviour is shaped by its history of consequences, not primarily by intention.
-A student who disrupts every time written work is presented has learned, through repeated experience, that disruption works.
+A function-based assessment starts from the observable pattern: what happens before, what the learner does, and what consequence follows.
+A student who disrupts every time written work is presented may have learned, through repeated experience, that disruption changes the task.
 The intervention must teach a better way to meet the need, not simply punish the expression of it.

 Targeting the wrong behaviour.
 FBAs sometimes produce BIPs that address the topography of behaviour (what it looks like) rather than the function (what it achieves).
 A plan that addresses "shouting out" by teaching a student not to shout will not generalise to other forms of attention-seeking behaviour.
 The plan must address the function.

 Inconsistent implementation.
-Scott (2017) found that implementation fidelity is the single biggest predictor of BIP effectiveness.
+Function-based plans depend on consistent adult behaviour.
 A plan that is implemented by some staff but not others, or followed on some days but not others, teaches the student that escalation is the route to a more reliable outcome.
+The team should specify who does what, when reinforcement is delivered, and how fidelity will be checked.

 Failing to train all staff.
 Every adult who interacts with the student during the school day needs to understand the BIP: the lunchroom supervisor, the teaching assistant, the cover teacher, the school counsellor.
 A behaviour plan that only the SPED teacher knows about is not a behaviour plan.
 It is documentation.